jundalisay/sp/content/en/research/indian/gospel/chapter-26.md

 Please sing about God-realization-songs expressing divine joy.

-(To Rākhāl ) "How well they sang that song the other day at Nabin Niyogi's house: 'Be drunk, O mind, be drunk with the Wine of Heavenly Bliss'!
+(To Rakhal ) "How well they sang that song the other day at Nabin Niyogi's house: 'Be drunk, O mind, be drunk with the Wine of Heavenly Bliss'!
 While singing religious songs one should not constantly refer to one's worries.
 One should rather feel joyous and ecstatic as one chants God's name.

 A DEVOTEE: "Sir, won't you sing?"